cathyjf/PokemonSwitchStats/README.md

 [Cathy Fitzpatrick][cathyjf] in September 2009 and it is licensed under the [GNU Affero General Public License][agpl3], version 3 or later.

+The `logs` directory contains several sample logs to run the program on.

 ## Definitions

 In order to understand the statistics, it is necessary to define some terms.